mne-tools/mne-cpp/doc/gh-pages/pages/development/ci_deployment.md

 | Windows | Folder `mne-cpp/bin` is compressed to a zip file and uploaded as release asset to the corresponding GitHub release. |
 | Linux | Folders `mne-cpp/bin`, `mne-cpp/lib`, `mne-cpp/plugins`, `mne-cpp/translations` are compressed to a tar.gz file and uploaded as release assets to the corresponding GitHub release. |
 | MacOS | Folders `mne-cpp/bin`, `mne-cpp/lib` are compressed to a tar.gz file and uploaded as release assets to the corresponding GitHub release.  |

-## Static Builds

-The above information only holds for dynamically linked builds of MNE-CPP.
-When building statically, no dependency solving is necessary.
-Please note that our CI excludes examples and tests from static release binaries, since they would consume too much space.